Local moving companies in Montana

 - Elevator reservation: Something you’ll want to sort out early is booking your building’s elevator and checking their rules for moving.

-- State regulator: You can check the status of a Oregon moving license directly on the state regulator’s official website, here.
+- State regulator: Verify your Oregon moving license on the state regulator’s website, here.

 - Change of address: Make sure to submit your USPS change of address form at least one week before your move.
 You’ll be able to set your official move date, so your mail will be forwarded to Oregon right on time.
 Get started here.